simonmoore23/text-editor-pwa/README.md

 This application is a text editor progressive web application that runs in the browser as well as offline.

-To see a video of the platform working in Insomnia, see here:

 ## Table of Contents

 - [Licence](#licence)